 (Adopted 1/1/2005; Rev. & Renum.
 1/1/2006; Rev. 1/1/2007; Rev. & Renum.
-1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Renum. & Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Del.
-1/1/2014)
+1/1/2008; Rev. 1/1/2010; Renum. & Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Del.
+1/1/2014; Renum.
+1/1/2017)

+Private (non-court connected) Child

-Private (non court-connected) Child Custody Counseling.
+Custody Counseling.

 - A. Stipulation.
 The parties may stipulate to use a private child custody counselor at the parties' own expense.
-The private counseling may be confidential or non-confidential as agreed to by the parties. - B. Qualifications.
+The private counseling may be confidential or non-confidential as agreed to by the parties. - The private counseling may be confidential or non-confidential as agreed to by the parties.
+B. Qualifications.
 It is the parties' obligation to investigate and know that a private counselor meets the statutory qualifications, training and continuing education requirements. - C. Formal Order.
 It is the parties' obligation to prepare a formal stipulation and order for the court's signature with the statutory required content before participating in private counseling. - D. Agreements.
 If the parties reach an agreement, the private counselor will prepare a report setting forth the terms of the agreement.
 If the counseling was stipulated as non-confidential, either party or the counselor may submit the report to the court.